 Plantar Fasciitis is characterized by severe, persistent pain under the heel.
 The pain can spread to the sole of the foot.
-Usually the pain decreases as you are moving around for a while, but will gradually increase if it is not treated in a timely manner.
-If Plantar Fasciitis goes untreated, it usually results in chronic pain while resting.
+Usually the pain decreases as you are moving around for a while, but will often return once you start standing still, or stand up after having sit down for a short period of time.
+The pain gradually increases if it is not treated in a timely manner.
+If Plantar Fasciitis goes untreated, it usually results in chronic pain even while resting.

-Plantar Fasciitis often occurs in people with fallen arches (or flat feet), and is caused by overpronating the foot (when the foot rolls inward).
-Overpronation, causing the inner foot to be lowered too far down, causes too much tension and overload on the Plantar Fascia, resulting in small cracks in the tissue.
+Plantar Fasciitis often occurs in people with fallen arches (commonly referred to as flat feet), and is caused by overpronating the foot (when the foot rolls inward).
+Overpronation, causing the inner foot to be lowered too far down, puts too much tension and overloads the Plantar Fascia, resulting in small cracks in the tissue.

 - Being overweight

 - Being pregnant